ravikant-diwakar/AgriSens/README.md

 - **Smart Crop Recommendation :** Utilizes machine learning algorithms to recommend suitable crops based on factors like soil nutrients, climate conditions, and historical data.
 - **Plant Disease Identification :** Employs convolutional neural networks (CNNs) to detect and classify plant diseases accurately from uploaded images, enabling timely interventions.
-- **User-Friendly Interface :** Offers an intuitive interface for farmers to input relevant data and receive personalized crop recommendations and disease diagnosis.
+- **Fertilizer Recommendation:** Provides tailored fertilizer suggestions based on soil quality and crop requirements to enhance growth and yield.
 - **Today's Weather Forecast :** Provides real-time weather insights on temperature, humidity, and more, enabling farmers to plan their farming activities with precision.
 - **Smart Farming Guide :** Guides farmers in planning crop planting schedules for optimal productivity based on soil quality, weather, and other essential factors.
+- **User-Friendly Interface :** Offers an intuitive interface for farmers to input relevant data and receive personalized crop recommendations and disease diagnosis.

 ---
 # 📌 Crop Recommendation Model